business-and-financial

 Career Advice for Benefits Analysts

 Learn to use AI-powered benefits analytics and administration platforms.
-Proficiency with tools like Benefitfocus, bswift, and Workday benefits modules is becoming essential.
+Proficiency with tools like Workday, ADP Comprehensive Services, BenefitFocus, bswift, and Businessolver is becoming essential.
+Vendor certifications where available add credibility.

 Develop your consulting and communication skills.
 The benefits analyst who can use AI to generate plan cost projections and then present a strategic recommendation to the CHRO — explaining not just the numbers but what they mean for the organization's talent strategy — will be highly valued.